institute-for-advanced-physical-studies/cc-nuclear-matter/README.md

-# cc-nuclear-matter
-Coupled-cluster method derived nuclear matter equation of state
+#Nuclear matter equation of state derived from coupled-cluster method calculations